finanalyst/rakuast-rakudoc-render/Templates.md

 A generic RakuDoc::Processor will populate the _Template-directory_ with text templates that then served as the generic defaults.

+When a template is added to the directory, the `source` attribute on the **Template-directory** is set, and copied into each template.
+In this way, the origin of a template can be traced.

+When the `debug` attribute on the **Template-directory** is True, the name and origin of each Template is reported whenever a Template is called.

 # Templates
 A _Template-directory_ object is an extended Hash structure.